Welcome to Year 5

 - identify multiples and factors, including finding all factor pairs of a number, and common factors of 2 numbers

 - know and use the vocabulary of prime numbers, prime factors and composite (non-prime) numbers

 - establish whether a number up to 100 is prime and recall prime numbers up to 19

 - multiply numbers up to 4 digits by a one- or two-digit number using a formal written method, including long multiplication for two-digit numbers

-- solve problems involving multiplication and division including using their knowledge of factors and multiples, squares and
+- solve problems involving multiplication and division, including using their knowledge of factors and multiples, squares and cubes

 Spelling word lists will be sent home every Friday and should be learnt using the Look, Say, Cover, Write spelling strategy as part of home learning.
 The children will be tested on these words the following Friday.
 Please encourage your child to practice the words on a daily basis as this is proven to help children retain spellings in the long term.

 Here you can find information regarding all other aspects of the curriculum for this term.

 In term 4 and 5, our exciting topic is BRISTOL THROUGH THE AGES In the course of our learning, we will investigate our city's rich and fascinating history.
 We will look into the demographic make-up of the city, and celebrating how the vibrant mix of cultures work together to make Bristol such a wonderful place to live.

 This term it's tennis at the Bannatyne's courts.
 Please ensure trainers / plimsolls are worn!